 “When I first did Unbound, people asked me if that’s the hardest thing you've ever done,” she said.
 “I was like, try being a domestique at Flèche Wallonne!
 I rode a lot in the wind in my career.
 I'm not a huge fan of drafting and I really like high rolling resistance.
 I like to do a heavy gear.
 Just bulldoze.
 So gravel racing definitely suited me.”

-In this year’s race, Tetrick’s fifth Unbound 200, she led a pace group of riders who wanted to make the finish line before sunset, with people donating to two of Tetrick’s charities.
+In the past two years, Tetrick has returned to Unbound Gravel in service of others, leading a pace group of riders who wanted to make the finish line before sunset, with people donating to two of Tetrick’s charities.
 She describes it as a “new way to interact” and to give back.

 “I want to make sure I'm investing in this sport that has provided me this opportunity to ride my bike all over the world.”